 4. Establish a Meaningful Posting Rhythm

 One of the most common questions we get about getting started in social media marketing is how often companies should update social media platforms.
-And most of our clients are afraid that the answer will be very involved and very time consuming.
+And most of our clients are afraid that the answer will be very involved and very time-consuming.

 However, the Social Media Marketing Industry Report notes that marketers saw qualified leads from social marketing with as few as six hours per week.
 The lesson here is that social media marketing doesn’t need to be time-consuming to be effective.
 In fact, the more planning you put into it, the less time you will need to spend in implementation.

 When you’re ready to set a posting schedule, research-based infographics like this one and tools like Tweriod can help you identify the most effective times for your network of prospective customers.
-When in doubt, start with one unique post per weekday on the major networking platforms and tweak according to the results you experience.
+When in doubt, start with one unique post per weekday on the major networking platforms and tweak it according to the results you experience.

 For example, if you find that the increase in posting corresponds with an increase in engagement it’s a good sign that you could increase your posting to twice per day.
 Continue to increase until you notice a decreased engagement trend, and then return to the posting schedule that inspired the highest level of engagement.